sigamani/rag-reranker-demo/README.md

    ```

 - **Summary: Runs a prototype ETL that loads data from a local CSV, stores it in an in-memory SQLite database, then queries and prints the relevant policies for each company.**

-   SQLite DB.Then queries and prints out the “relevant policies by company”:**
   ```python
   python main.py
   ```